 Tap on the times in the instructions below to start a kitchen timer while you cook.

 Preheat the oven to 300 degrees F (149 degrees C).
 Line a baking sheet with parchment paper and grease lightly.

-- Carefully and gradually fold the egg whites into the mascarpone mixture with a spatula.
-Use a folding motion to incorporate, without breaking down the air bubbles in the egg whites.
+Carefully and gradually fold the egg whites into the mascarpone mixture with a spatula.
+Use a folding motion to incorporate, being careful not to down the air bubbles in the egg whites.